 September is Childhood Cancer Awareness Month, a time to recognize the children and families affected by childhood cancers and to emphasize the importance of supporting research on these devastating conditions.

-100% of net profits from this collection will be donated to Children's Cancer Therapy Development Institute.
+50% of net profits from this collection will be donated to the Children's Cancer Therapy Development Institute to help fund Megan Bugg’s Citizen Scientist Project for Rhabdomyosarcoma Cures.

-For the fourth year in a row, we partnered with our dear friend Megan Bugg, a 19-year-old superhero who has been battling Stage 4 alveolar rhabdomyosarcoma since she was first diagnosed at age 13, to bring you our 2020 Childhood Cancer Awareness Collection.
+For the fifth year in a row, we partnered with our dear friend Megan Bugg, 20 year old superhero who has been battling stage 4 alveolar rhabdomyosarcoma cancer since she was first diagnosed at age 13, to bring you our 2021 Childhood Cancer Awareness Collection.

 Perfect for anything from smoothies to tea and coffee.
 The perfect way to show you care on a daily basis.
 You'll use your tumbler with pride.